-The Top 12 Best Supplements for Runners
+The 13 Best Supplements for Runners

 I have taken various supplements to help me regulate certain issues or maintain balance when my training demands are high.
-Since training more intensely this year, I began taking Previnex supplements and truly believe in their efficacy.
-Therefore, I mention some of their supplements for runners and athletes below plus include a code for 15 percent off (TMR15) on your first order (And, you get your money back if you aren’t happy.)
-I don’t recommend products unless I have vetted them and believe in them.
+Since training more intensely this past year, I began taking Previnex supplements and truly believe in their efficacy.

 Do runners need to take supplements?

-No, runners do not need to take supplements unless prescribed by a medical professional.
+No, runners do not need to take dietary supplements unless prescribed by a medical professional.
 If you aren’t feeling or running well, then it is time to get your blood levels checked as well as a lifestyle assessment (e.g. are you sleeping and eating well?).

 I recommend getting your levels checked annually or biannually!
 This is especially if training hard and/or you recently had a baby.
 It is often a domino effect in which if one thing is off, everything else gets out of whack.